AI Executive Assistant: We Tested The Best 9 In 2026

 - Meeting summaries: Upload transcripts or notes and Claude turns them into summaries and action items

-- Writing assistant: Helps draft and edit emails, reports, or brainstorming notes
+- Writing assistant: Helps draft and edit emails, reports, or brainstorming notes with clarity, tone control, and logical flow more than flashy creativity.

 - Claude is great for coding